Get the freebies!

-I felt like there’s still something lacking in my life.
+I felt like there’s something lacking in my life.
 While Pilates made exercise pleasurable, it didn’t really cater to my mental needs.

 My instructor mentioned that Pilates often overlaps with yoga, though the latter has a stronger focus on mindfulness.

-Yoga seemed like a hoax.
+Yoga seemed like a hoax 🤷.
 Media presented it as a panacea, a universal cure from broken heart, body pains and even aging.
 I spend several evenings hunching over my laptop reading about what real ‘hard’ science had to say about the health benefits of the practice.

-Instantly, I realized – this is me.
+After my first yoga class I realized – this is me.
 The first breathing pranayama, blood rush from Sun Salutations and surrender in Corpse Pose Savasana.
 My mind was scattered, breathing was uneven, and my muscles were too weak.
 But we all have to start somewhere, haven’t we?

 There was a long journey ahead.
 A journey towards self-acceptance, self-love, and self-assurance.